Open-Data-Product-Initiative/v4.1/source/includes/_sla.md

 Data Service Level Agreement (SLA) **Object** contains attributes which define the desired and promised quality of the data product.

+A Data Service Level Agreement (SLA) is a contractual agreement between a data service provider and its customers that defines the expected level of service quality, performance, and availability for the data services provided.
+SLAs outline specific metrics, targets, and responsibilities that both parties agree to adhere to, ensuring accountability and transparency in the delivery of data services.

+Defining Data SLAs in a machine-readable format enhances automation, facilitates monitoring, enables real-time compliance tracking, and supports seamless integration with monitoring and alerting systems.

 **SLA can be defined with 11 standardized dimensions with Everything as Code monitoring:**

 | <div style="width:150px">SLA Dimension</div>   | Description |